sophialouiserdl/sophialouiserdl/README.md

-# Hi, I'm Sophia Louise 👋 🇧🇷
+# Hi, I'm Sophia Louise 👋

 ## Data Analyst | Python | SQL | Power BI | Data Visualization

 ### About Me
-I am a Data Analyst with experience in research, data analysis, and information structuring.
+I am a brazilian Data Analyst with experience in research, data analysis, and information structuring.
 My background in History gave me a critical perspective for interpreting data, deriving insights, and building meaningful narratives.
 Currently, I am pursuing a Bachelor's degree in Data Science and developing projects with Python, SQL, and Power BI to transform complex information into strategic insights.

 ---